andreas-gruenbacher/fakedlm/README.md

 * No support for DLM deadlock detection so far.

-* No support for configuring DLM to use SCTP so far.

 * The kernel DLM does not like to be shut down, at least not by its controlling process, and sometimes deadlocks doing that.
 This still needs to be investigated.